ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 ADIS16477 reset on init and increase delay
 ### Antipattern Category
+New:Hard-coded-fine-tuning, New:Hard-coded-timing
 ### Keyword
 increase
 ### Note
+T_STALL increased from 16 to 200.

 ## Commit #569
 ### Hash